JuliaAbo/Fuzzer/README.md

 # Fuzzer
+A tool to find what edge cases have not been accounted for in programs.
 For example, a calculator script might not correctly handle an input of a string.
 The fuzzer outputs which arguments failed and which ones did not.

 ## How it works